 And do you know who is behind all of that marketing collateral?

 So when we come across companies that are doing it successfully, we think their copywriters deserve a pat on the back (and a raise?).
 Take a look at some of the companies we think have stellar copywriting, and if you're looking, maybe get some inspiration for your own brand, too.

 UrbanDaddy has mastered the art of getting me to open emails.
-Take a look at these subject lines:
+And when I click into them, they don't disappoint.